The second brain:

 The importance of butyrate-producing bacteria for healthy gut flora

-In addition to the diversity of the entire gut microbiome, the so-called butyrate-producing bacteria are also a hugely important part of a healthy microbiome.
-These bacteria play a crucial role in the health of our gut and our overall well-being ( Marchesi et al. ,2016).
+In addition to the diversity of the entire gut microbiome, the so-called butyrate-producing bacteria are also an important part of a healthy microbiome.
+These bacteria play a crucial role in the health of our intestines and our overall well-being ( Marchesi et al. ,2016).

 Butyrate is a short-chain fatty acid produced by these bacteria.
 It not only serves as fuel for intestinal cells, but also has anti-inflammatory properties and can strengthen the intestinal barrier.
-In addition, butyrate stimulates the production of serotonin, which has positive effects on our mood and cognitive functions.
-Not surprisingly, people deficient in these bacteria often suffer from depressive symptoms.
+In addition, butyrate stimulates the production of serotonin, which has a positive effect on our mood and cognitive functions.
+It is therefore not surprising that people with a deficiency of these bacteria often suffer from depressive symptoms.

-Therefore, it is very important to promote the growth of butyrate-producing bacteria in our microbiome.
-One way to do this is by choosing high-fiber foods, probiotics and a healthy lifestyle.
-In addition, butter already naturally provides this valuable fatty acid.
+It is therefore very important to promote the growth of butyrate-producing bacteria in our microbiome.
+This can be achieved by choosing fiber-rich foods, probiotics, and a healthy lifestyle, among other things.
+In addition, butter naturally provides this valuable fatty acid.

 Analemma Water and sound therapy from InformationMedicine increase butyrate-producing bacteria!